Volunteering

 The Samaritan Center

-(805) 579-9166 Daytime drop in center for the homeless, at-risk of becoming homeless, and the poor and needy Volunteers to assist with yard work, kitchen cleaning, laundry, painting, food pantry organizing, and sorting clothing and donations
+(805) 579-9166 Daytime drop in center for the homeless, at-risk of becoming homeless, and the poor and needy Volunteers to assist with yard work, kitchen help, laundry, painting, food pantry organizing, sorting clothing and donations

 Simi at the Garden